Capital-Economics-IT/ce_api_examples/README.md

 URI `https://capitaleconomics.com/api/middletier/metadata/prod`

 This endpoint provides access to our economic series metadata.

+The returned data is

 ### Query Parameters